Nazareth Baptist Church: World Cup legal challenge

 In early 2010 the Nazareth Baptist Church claimed that the vuvuzela horn, used by fans attending football matches in South Africa, actually belongs to their church.
 They threatened to pursue legal action to stop supporters from playing the vuvuzela at the South African World Cup, but no legal proceedings were initiated.

 Vodacom partnership

 In April 2017 a partnership between the African mobile communications company Vodacom and the Vela Shembe faction was announced in which the church would distribute Vodacom products and services.
-Landile Shembe, the Shembe Family Trust representative, stated that the faction had 6.7 million members of which approximately 2.4 million subscribed to Vodafone.
+Landile Shembe, the Shembe Family Trust representative, the faction had about 10 000 members of which approximately 2.4 million subscribed to Vodafone.